-To ensure that discipline, when imposed by Teaching-Family staff on a youth at Utah Youth Village, is fair, effective, humane, and in keeping with the guidelines established
+To ensure that discipline, when imposed by Teaching-Family staff on a youth at Utah Youth Village, is fair, effective, humane, and in keeping with the guidelines established by Federal Law, the Utah Department of Human Services and the Code of Ethics of the National Teaching-Family Association (see Appendix):

-- a.
-Discipline shall be defined as the method(s) of dealing with infractions of the rules by youth within Utah Youth Village and the community in which they live.
-As may appear reasonable to the staff, the least restrictive disciplinary action will be sequentially administered by all Teaching-Family staff. - b.
+- b.
 Discipline shall be used to help the youth develop self-control and to learn to assume responsibility for their own actions.
-In order to help youth, know the rules of their home and of Utah Youth Village, each home shall explain rules to youth.
+In order to help youth know the rules of their home and of Utah Youth Village, each home shall explain rules to youth.
 The rules shall set the limits of behavior required for the protection of the individual youth and the group.
 These rules shall be explained to the youth by the staff within 48 hours of in-home placement. - c.
 Regular review of the home rules will occur for youth and Teaching-Family staff.
 Family meeting will be the forum for rules review in most cases. - d.
 The youth in the home have the right at any time to appropriately ask for review of any home rules within the Family Meeting process. - e.
 Prior to the imposition of discipline, the youth shall have the reason (rationales) for imposing the discipline explained.
 As often as possible, the youth shall also be offered the opportunity to explain the reasons for the conduct leading to the discipline. - f.
 The individual youth file shall contain a summary of the discipline imposed, specifying the conduct of the youth leading to the discipline, and the nature and duration of the discipline.
 Documentation of said event will be recorded on a Utah Youth Village incident report. - g.
 The Program Director or designee shall review all discipline imposed on individual youth at the end of the duration of the discipline.
 The reviewer shall not be the individual who imposed the discipline measure.
 This precaution will help to ensure the protection of the individual rights of the youth. - h.
-Acceptable discipline includes: - 1) Firm, positive statements - 2) Rewards for positive behavior - 3) Assigning special additional tasks for periods not to exceed one week. - 4) Temporary removal of privileges: e.g., television, personal electronic devices, telephone, free time with other youth, etc. - 5) Withholding a youth's monthly personal spending money shall occur only for reasonable restitution for damages done by the youth.
+Acceptable discipline includes: - 1) Firm, positive statements - 2) Rewards for positive behavior - Assigning special additional tasks for periods not to exceed one week. - 4) Temporary removal of privileges: e.g., television, personal electronic devices, telephone, , free time with other youth, etc. - 5) Withholding a youth's monthly personal spending money shall occur only for reasonable restitution for damages done by the youth.